adeleyeayodeji/monnify-payment-gateway-for-woocommerce/README.md

 == Screenshots ==

-1. Monnify WooCommerce Payment Gateway Setting Page
+1. Payment Gateway for Monnify on WooCommerce Setting Page

-2. Monnify WooCommerce Payment Gateway on the checkout page
+2. Payment Gateway for Monnify on WooCommerce on the checkout page

 3. Monnify inline payment page